Dublin

 Access to free legal assistance and representation in the context of a Dublin procedure is available under the same conditions and limitations described in Regular Procedure: Legal Assistance.
 No state funded free legal aid is provided in first instance, including Dublin cases.
 The same problems and obstacles described in the regular procedure exist in the context of the Dublin procedure, with NGOs trying in practice to cover this field as well.

-As concerns family reunification cases, limited access to legal assistance affects the right preparation of the case file as it’s the applicant who bears the responsibility for submitting the required documents for the Dublin Unit to establish a take charge request, such as proof of family links.
-Nevertheless, in GCR’s experience the Dublin Unit officers make every effort to notify applicants on time for the submission of any missing document before the expiry of the deadline.
+As concerns family reunification cases, limited access to legal assistance affects the proper preparation of the case file as it is the applicant who bears the responsibility for submitting the required documents for the Dublin Unit to establish a take charge request, such as proof of family links.
+Nevertheless, in GCR’s experience, the Dublin Unit officers make every effort to notify applicants on time for the submission of any missing document before the expiry of the deadline.

 Suspension of transfers